 RadioWest and Utah Film Center have partnered to present the best in documentary filmmaking.
 We talk with established and new directors who are changing the way audiences see the world and then screen their films.

-The next documentary in our Through the Lens series follows the lives of some of the best golfers in the world as they train for a World Championship.
-What might surprise you though is that they are just 7-years-old and are part of the peculiar and highly competitive junior golf subculture.
+We continue our Through the Lens series with a documentary that follows the lives of some of the best golfers in the world training for a World Championship.
+What might surprise you though is that they are just 7-years-old and part of the peculiar and highly competitive junior golf subculture.
 THE SHORT GAME is a fascinating and often funny portrait of a group of very young athletes and their families as the kids compete to be crowned golf’s next phenom.
 Thursday, Doug is joined by director Josh Greenbaum and producer Chris Leggett.